 Kimberlyn Leary, PhD, MPA, Senior Advisor

 Dr. Leary is an associate professor of psychology in the Department of Psychiatry at Harvard Medical School and an associate professor in the Department of Health Policy and Management at the Harvard T.H.
 Chan School of Public Health, where she is the “Enabling Change” program director.
 She is a fellow at the Women and Public Policy Program at the Harvard Kennedy School and with New America’s International Security Program.
 Leary consults as a senior advisor to the CEO at the National Math and Science Initiative and is a trustee of Amherst College.

 A gift to women’s mental health supports the educational, clinical, and research activities of McLean’s Center of Excellence in Women’s Mental Health.
 Help advance the center’s mission to address and improve the mental health of all women and girls throughout their lives.

 McLean is home to a number of world-class treatment programs that focus on the mental health of girls and women.

 Investigators at McLean are on the cutting edge of scientific innovation, including studies that focus on women’s mental health.

-The Borderline Personality Disorder Training Institute at McLean provides training to clinicians with the goal of increasing quality of care and access to treatment for patients with BPD.
-BPDTI training workshops and conferences include introductory and advanced courses on mentalization-based treatment, DBT for PTSD, and more.
+The Gunderson Personality Disorders Institute at McLean provides training to clinicians with the goal of increasing quality of care and access to treatment for patients with BPD.
+Training workshops and conferences include introductory and advanced courses on mentalization-based treatment, DBT for PTSD, and more.

 McLean’s continuing education conferences include conferences and weekly Grand Rounds lectures featuring experts in a wide range of behavioral health topics including addiction, attachment, and coaching in healthcare and leadership.